 Choosing a Hosting Provider can be a daunting task.
 You’ve made the decision that you don’t want to be in the “server” business and have embarked on the research process.
-Here are some questions that can help you many headaches and potentially some cash.
-Like we say at Connectria Hosting, at the end of the day, you want to find someone that can be your business partner, not a vendor.
+Here are some questions that can help you with many headaches and potentially some cash.
+Like we say at Connectria, at the end of the day, you want to find someone that can be your business partner, not a vendor.
 (Part 1 of 2 in the series)

 1. How long have they been in business?

 Many managed hosting providers have popped up over the last several years as interest in cloud computing has exploded.
-Look for a provider that has been around for a while and has a proven track record of no major outages, has extensive experience managing environments similar to yours and has plenty of references.
+Look for a provider that has been around for a while and has a proven track record of no major outages, has extensive experience managing environments similar to yours, and has plenty of references.

 2. Do they have 24/7/365 support?

 One of the reasons for choosing a managed hosting provider is for you to be able to focus on your business, not your IT.
 24/7 support will eliminate the need for overnight IT staff and greatly reduce the risk of a server being down unattended.
-24/7 support also means that you will have a team dedicated to your system, whether it is OS upgrades, security checks, and etc. to ensure you environment is secure and always up-to-date.
+24/7 support also means that you will have a team dedicated to your system, whether it is OS upgrades, security checks, and etc. to ensure your environment is secure and always up-to-date.

 3. Do they offer flexible contract terms?